 What is the significance of Queen Hatshepsut’s temple?

-Queen Hatshepsut’s temple, known as Deir el-Bahari, is an architectural masterpiece.
-It features a series of collonaded terraces, majestic statues, and vibrant reliefs.
-The temple served as a monument to her reign, a center for religious ceremonies, and a place of worship for the gods.
+Purpose: The temple served simultaneously as a monument to her reign, a major center for important religious ceremonies, and a powerful place of worship dedicated to the major Egyptian gods, especially Amun.

 What sets Queen Hatshepsut apart from other pharaohs?